 When it comes to sex most things are relative.
-One man’s turn on is another man’s turn off and the performance of one person to another can vary widely based on a number of How Soon is Too Soonfactors.
+One man’s turn on is another man’s turn off and the performance of one person to another can vary widely based on a number of factors.
 As a result, it can be difficult to properly diagnose a problem when it comes to sexual performance issues.
 Impotence, for example, can happen to any man and so it takes certain criteria for a man to be formally diagnosed with erectile dysfunction.
 This is also the case for men dealing with premature ejaculation except there has never been any formal clinical guideline, making diagnosis and treatment especially difficult.

 Quality and Quantity